maxcell/cop-3223/loops/README.md

     - [Example 4 (Powers of 2)](#example-4-powers-of-2)

 ### How did we do things before loops?
 Loops are *crazy* and that's okay!
-But let's take a loop at how life once was before these glorious structures.
+But let's take a look at how life once was before these glorious structures.

 Imagine if I wanted to print out the numbers ```0 - 9```.
 I could write a solution as: